RAAF Base Tindal: Upgrades

+Once completed, the air base will better accommodate bomber formations as well as tankers and fighters, with work also affecting fuel and ammunition storage and mission planning buildings.
+Currently, Tindal is the permanent home of a single RAAF F-35A stealth fighter squadron.
+The cost of the squadron's operations and maintenance facilities at Tindal is estimated at $14.4 million, with the total value of base modernisation reaching $100 million.

+Australian officials told reporters in 2022 that the project was in the "planning phase" and work was expected to be completed by the end of 2026.

+Usage

 In 1997, an Antonov An-124 Ruslan aircraft carrying weapons and four helicopters belonging to the mercenary company Sandline International was diverted from its planned destination in Papua New Guinea to Tindal during the Sandline affair.
 The helicopters were subsequently stored at the base, without Sandline being charged rent.
 Two Mil Mi-17 troop carriers were sold in 1999, but the two remaining helicopters, Mil Mi-24 gunships, remained unsold.
 As of 2015, the Australian Defence Force was seeking to dispose of them during 2016.
 Both helicopters were buried at the Shoal Bay Landfill site near Darwin during 2016.

 Australian F-111s and RNZAF A-4K Skyhawks were armed and on standby at the base ready to attack Indonesian forces and command systems during the tension in 1999 during the establishment of East Timor's independence and the deployment of the Australian-led International Force for East Timor.

-The Australian Government announced in February 2020 that it would spend $1.1 billion upgrading RAAF Base Tindal.
-Works will include extending its runway and increasing fuel storage.
-This project followed $500 million of works undertaken so that the base could efficiently operate Lockheed Martin F-35 Lightning II fighters.